Summary✨

 What is a subscription-based telecom service model?

-In telecom, subscription-based service refers to a type of service where users pay for a subscription plan recurrently.
+In telecom, a subscription-based service refers to a type of service where users pay for a subscription plan recurrently.
 To illustrate, currently, you recharge your SIM and use services such as voice, data, SMS, and other value-added services (VAS) either by package or PayG.
-However, with a subscription model, you get one service or a bundle in packs for a fixed duration (mostly monthly) and is repeated in another cycle (month) regularly.
-Let’s say, you buy a subscription plan for 30 days at a certain cost at a fixed price.
-Mostly, a mobile subscription plan comes with Voice, data, and SMS, with different range of volume/resources targeting different kinds of users.
+However, with a subscription model, you get one service or a bundle in packs for a fixed duration (mostly monthly), and it is repeated in another cycle (month) regularly.
+Let’s say you buy a subscription plan for 30 days at a certain cost, at a fixed price.
+Mostly, a mobile subscription plan comes with Voice, data, and SMS, with a different range of volume/resources targeting different kinds of users.

-In this type of service, when a subscription ends, mobile plans renew itself like Ncell auto renewal packs.
-And the best part of it is that it will make resources more affordable (more on that below) and you won’t have to buy packs frequently or pay in the PAYG model which is costly.
+In this type of service, when a subscription ends, mobile plans renew themselves like Ncell auto-renewal packs.
+And the best part of it is that it will make resources more affordable (more on that below), and you won’t have to buy packs frequently or pay in the PAYG model, which is costly.

-In strict sense, you will not be allowed to use any mobile service unless you buy a subscription plan, starting from basic resources to advanced having maximum resources.
-From the very moment, you buy a SIM, you need to subscribe to a plan.
-Let’s say, a basic subscription could start at Rs 199 per month with couple of GB data, 100 mins of call and 100 SMS.
-Similarly, the advanced subscription could at Rs 1200 to 1500 could provide you multiple tens of GB data with unlimited data (at fallback speed), unlimited calls and 500 SMS.
+In a strict sense, you will not be allowed to use any mobile service unless you buy a subscription plan, starting from basic resources to advanced having maximum resources.
+From the very moment you buy a SIM, you need to subscribe to a plan.
+Let’s say, a basic subscription could start at Rs 199 per month with a couple of GB of data, 100 mins of calls, and 100 SMS.
+Similarly, the advanced subscription, priced at Rs 1200 to 1500, could provide you with multiple tens of GB of data with unlimited data (at fallback speed), unlimited calls, and 500 SMS.

 Is a subscription model telco service already adopted in Nepal?

-Ncell has sort-of started subscription-based telecom service in Nepal with its auto renewal packs but it is optional at the moment.
-In this pack, you can buy data pack from Rs 399 to Rs 1499 and voice packs at starting at Rs 199.
+Ncell has sort of started a subscription-based telecom service in Nepal with its auto-renewal packs, but it is optional at the moment.
+In this pack, you can buy data packs from Rs 399 to Rs 1499 and voice packs starting at Rs 199.
 But the telco hasn’t made it the only way of service.
-You can choose not to use this subscription and continue using Ncell services by recharging mobile balance and keeping its validity.
+You can choose not to use this subscription and continue using Ncell services by recharging your mobile balance and keeping its validity.

-Ntc, on the other hand, is looking into ways it can start a subscription model for customers.
+Ntc, on the other hand, has been looking into ways it can start a subscription model for customers.
 The company already provides a similar bundle service for its postpaid users.
-Soon, the company could be launching auto renewing packs for the benefit of its customers.
-And that could lead to subscription model in the future.
-Check out: All Ntc mobile data price
+Soon, the company could be launching auto-renewing packs for the benefit of its customers.
+And that could lead to a subscription model in the future.
+Check out: All Ntc mobile data prices

 Subscription model advantages

 - Renewal facility: Subscription model service is based on renewal.
-Your subscription plan or package is renewed automatically to continue using service.
-It’s that simple which keeps things straightforward.
+Your subscription plan or package is renewed automatically to continue using the service.
+It’s that simple that keeps things straightforward.

 - Convenience: Things become simple and easy with a subscription-based service.
 You don’t need to navigate through available packs.
 You can choose a plan and enjoy the services from your carrier.
 Telcos will make subscription model service easy to understand and basic for all to subscribe.

 - Affordability: Another key highlight of this type of telecom service is affordability.
-The good news is that Ncell CEO and MD Jabbor Kayumov has himself claimed that a subscription-based service will decrease service costs by up to 80%.
+The good news is that previous Ncell CEO and MD Jabbor Kayumov has himself claimed that a subscription-based service will make service costs up to 80% cheaper.
 How great would that be if true!

 Also: NTA prepares to close Free WiFi Mobility Service across Nepal